google/libphonenumber/FALSEHOODS.md

     after the country code (54) needs to be removed.
 This transforms +54 9 2982 123456 into 02982 15 123456.

-1.  **No prefix of a valid phone number can be a valid phone number**
+1.  **No suffix of a valid phone number can be a valid phone number**

     In some countries, it's possible to connect to a different endpoint by dialing more digits after a number.
 So "12345678" may not reach the same